fletchermoore/n2c2/README.md

 2. launch Anki
 3. within Anki, select `Tools -> Convert Open Document Notes...` and then choose your file.
 4. within Anki, select `File -> Import...` and then choose the newly created `-READY_FOR_ANKI.txt` file
-5. select the deck and then click `Import`
+5. select or create the destination deck and then click `Import` (an oddly positioned button in the bottom right quadrant of the dialog box)

 Tutorial
 ========